-caldera brewing
+caldera brewing company

 Caldera Brewing Company is an award winning brewery with distribution in the U.S. and over 15 countries abroad.
 Based in Ashland, Oregon, they were one of the first breweries to market their craft beers in a can, setting a trend that is still growing to this day.